Energetic Particles from Quasi-Separatrix Layers and Current Sheets at the Sun: Discussion

-It is important to note that the pre-existing seed populations were hypothesized as the result of an array of flares or nanoflares ongoing at the Sun \cite[]{Parker:1988}.
-The presence of enhanced $^3$He throughout observed events provides direct evidence that flares contribute to energetic particle seed populations \cite[]{Mason86, Mason:2002, Reames:1999, Desai:2003}.
-The intertwining of flares as seed populations, subsequent compressive build-up (pre-conditioning) of these populations, and then higher energy acceleration as strong compressions and shocks form further out in the heliosphere supports the unifying role of the CME, together with an important role for flaring in producing energetic particle seed populations.

-Recent work \cite[]{Mitchell:2020} studied a solar energetic particle event observed by IS$\odot$IS during PSP's first orbit (day-of-year 314--316, 2018) associated with the release of a slow coronal mass ejection close to the Sun (${\sim}0.23$~au).
-This study likened the event with the energetic particle population produced in high current density structures associated with auroral phenomena in planetary magnetospheres.
-In this ``auroral pressure cooker'' mechanism, an electric field is associated with strong parallel currents that participate in driving a broadband distribution of waves.
-These waves, in turn, accelerate ions over wide-ranging charge/mass ratios. \cite{Temerin:1992} compared auroral plasmas with flare-associated plasmas, concluding that ion heating from resonances with electromagnetic ion cyclotron (EMIC) waves should energize particles efficiently in the Sun's corona.

-The acceleration detailed in this manuscript is driven by magnetic reconnection at QSLs.
-The reconfiguration of the magnetic field is naturally similar to a flaring process, and may be associated with or even create the conditions for sympathetic flaring at the footpoints of fieldlines tied to the QSL.
+The acceleration detailed in this manuscript is driven by magnetic field changes at separatrix layers.
+The reduction in field strength at QSLs precondition these sites to magnetic reconnection.
+After reconnection, the magnetic fields are reconfigured as they relax toward a potential field configuration.
+The reconfiguration of the magnetic field is similar to a flaring process.
 The reconnection process also releases material previously contained within closed magnetic field structures, which are often rich in heavy ions and would store $^3$He enriched plasma.
 Therefore, the seed population produced by QSLs is expected to be rich in $^3$He and heavy ions.

+Pre-existing seed populations were hypothesized as the result of an array of flares or nanoflares ongoing at the Sun \cite[]{Parker:1988}.
+The presence of enhanced $^3$He throughout observed events provides direct evidence that flares contribute to energetic particle seed populations \cite[]{Mason86, Mason:2002, Reames:1999, Desai:2003}.
+The seed populations from flares are compressively enhanced (pre-conditioning the seed populations), and then accelerated to higher energies as strong compressions and shocks form further out in the heliosphere.
+The steps that involve the release, compression and further acceleration support the unifying role of the CME, together with the production of seed populations from flaring.